 5. Manage threat

 Indeed dependable candlestick patterns do n’t guarantee success.
-Always use stop- loss orders and position sizing to cover your capital.

 Common miscalculations newcomers Make